owofied/owofied/README.md

 # Hey there, I'm owofied! (formerly xiro) 👋

 Thanks for checking out my GitHub profile :D
-I'm a 14 year old self-taught software developer with about 2.5 years of experience (although my github repos don't show it :p).
+I'm a 14 year old self-taught software engineer with about 2.5 years of experience (although my github repos don't show it :p).
 I use arch (btw)

 ## What I'm up to